mkKreations/AvocadoToast_Sketch/README.md

 ## Description

-This repo contains two Sketch projects which were used to create all assets used within the AvocadoToast iOS app.
+This repo contains the two Sketch projects that were created to produce all assets within the AvocadoToast iOS app.
 One Sketch project is dedicated to creating the assets, whereas the other was used to create the app icon.
-This git repo was primarily managed using [Kactus](https://kactus.io/), a git-GUI, since most of Sketch files are large image files and JSON.
+This git repo was managed primarily using [Kactus](https://kactus.io/), a git-GUI, since Sketch projects mainly consist of large image and JSON files.

 ## Feedback